stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="application-account-store-mappings"></a>
 ### Application Account Store Mappings

-Stormpath uses the term _Account Store_ to generically refer to either a [group](#groups) or a [directory](#directories), since they both are containers of (store) accounts.
+Stormpath uses the term _Account Store_ to generically refer to either a [group](#groups) or a [directory](#directories), since they both contain (store) accounts.

 An application's `accountStoreMappings` collection, then, reflects all [groups](#groups) and [directories](#directories) that are assigned to that application for the purpose of providing accounts that may login to the application.
-By managing these mappings, you can control which account populations may login to an application.
-In this way, applications do not have _direct_ account stores of their own; account stores are instead _made available to_ applications based on associations with directories and groups.

-This is a powerful feature within Stormpath that allows you to segment account populations and control how accounts may use one or more applications.
-For example, the "Admin" user in an "Employees" directory vs. the "Admin" user in a "Customers" directory might require very different functionality in your application.
+This is a powerful feature in Stormpath that allows you to control which account populations may login to an application.

 However, many applications do not need this feature.
 The most common use case in Stormpath is to create an application and a single directory solely for the purpose of that application's needs.
-This is a totally valid approach and a good idea when starting with Stormpath.
+This is a valid approach and a good idea when starting with Stormpath.
 However, rest assured that you have the flexibility to control your account populations in convenient ways as you expand to use Stormpath for any of your other applications.

-You define an application's account store mappings by creating, modifying or deleting [Account Store Mapping](#account-store-mappings) resources
+You define and modify an application's account store mappings by creating, modifying or deleting [Account Store Mapping](#account-store-mappings) resources.

 **Application Account Store Mappings Collection Resource URI**